-We are a biopharmaceutical company that is seeking to discover, develop and commercialize innovative therapeutics for patients with certain cancers.
+We are a clinical stage biopharmaceutical company that is seeking to discover, develop and commercialize innovative therapeutics for patients with certain cancers.
 Our preliminary focus is on the development of therapies for skin, lung and prostate cancers in the U.S. market.
 Our proposed therapy is based upon the use of a patented formulation of the currently marketed anti-fungal drug itraconazole known as SUBATM-Itraconazole.

 Following a meeting between our management and representatives of the United States Food and Drug Administration (or FDA) in August 2014, we submitted an Investigational New Drug (or IND) application in November 2014 for the use of our product candidate to treat basal cell carcinoma in patients with Gorlin Syndrome, a genetic disease also known as Basal Cell Carcinoma Nevus Syndrome, which, among other conditions, causes the chronic formation of basal cell tumors.
-Our IND application was cleared by the FDA in December 2014, and as such, we expect to commence patient recruiting during the first quarter of 2015 for a Phase II(b) clinical trial studying the safety and efficacy of the SUBA-Itraconazole formulation to determine how well it reduces basal cell carcinoma tumor burden in patients with Gorlin Syndrome.
-We expect to report results during the second half of 2015 in patients who continue treatment under our open-label protocol.
-Thereafter, we intend going forward to file individualized clinical trial protocols to expand the study of SUBA-Itraconazole for additional target cancer indications.
+Our IND application was cleared by the FDA in December 2014, and as such, we expect to commence patient recruiting during the third quarter of 2015 for a Phase II(b) clinical trial studying the safety and efficacy of the SUBA-Itraconazole formulation to determine how well it reduces basal cell carcinoma tumor burden in patents with Gorlin Syndrome.
+We expect to report preliminary results during the fourth quarter of 2015 and first quarter of 2016 in patients who continue treatment under our open-label protocol.
+Thereafter, we intend going forward to file individualized clinical trial protocols to expand the study of SUBA-Itraconazole for additional target cancer indications

 We have developed, licensed and are seeking to acquire and/or license, intellectual property and know-how related to the treatment of cancer patients using itraconazole and have applied for patents to cover our inventions.
 We have exclusive rights in the U.S. to develop and to commercialize SUBA-Itraconazole Capsules for the treatment of human cancer via oral administration.
-SUBA-Itraconazole was developed and is licensed to us by our manufacturing partner and significant shareholder Mayne Pharma Ventures Pty Ltd. and its affiliates (which we refer to herein as Mayne Pharma) under a Supply and License Agreement, originally dated September 3, 2013 and most recently amended and restated on June 24, 2014.
+SUBA-Itraconazole was developed and is licensed to us by our manufacturing partner and significant shareholder Mayne Pharma Ventures Pty Ltd. and its affiliates (which we refer to herein as Mayne Pharma) under a Supply and License Agreement, originally dated September 3, 2013 and most recently amended and restated on May 15, 2015.
 We refer to this agreement herein as the Supply and License Agreement.
 Mayne Pharma is an Australian specialty pharmaceutical company that develops and manufactures branded and generic products, which it distributes directly or through distribution partners and also provides contract development and manufacturing services.
 In addition to being our licensor and supply partner, under the Supply and License Agreement and related agreements, Mayne Pharma holds a significant minority equity stake in our company and holds important rights with respect to our company, such as the right to appoint a member to our Board of Directors.
-In addition, we expect to obtain a sublicense from Mayne Pharma to rights for certain patents regarding the use of itraconazole as a cancer treatment.
+In addition, we expect to obtain a sublicense from Mayne Pharma to rights for certain patents regarding the use of itraconazole as a cancer treatment We have filed additional patent applications regarding the use of SUBA-Itraconazole for treatment of skin, lung and prostate cancers based upon specific dosing regimens that affect the Hedgehog pathway signaling.
+We believe these applications may lead to additional IP protections for our use of SUBA-Itraconazole as an anti-cancer therapy.